mphitchman/pnwmaa2026/README.md

-# pnwmaa2026
+# PNWMAA 20226 at Linfield University

-A webpage for the Pacific Northwest Regional Meeting of the Mathematical Association of America At Linfield University in April, 2026
+This webpage provides information about the Pacific Northwest Regional Meeting of the Mathematical Association of America, and associated activities, at Linfield University in April of 2026